Sorry, we are currently preparing this lesson, please check back later.

 Expressing Reason or Cause

 ので as a conjunctive particle has a cause-and-effect type of relationship, similar to から; The sentence marked by ので provides a reason as an explanation.
+By connect the following two sentence with ので, the speaker is explaining that the reason they are getting some fresh air is because they feel seasick.

 Reason / Cause subordinate clause |

-Result / Effect main clause |
+Conclusion / Effect main clause |

 ---|---|